Superrehtard/old_diaspora_wiki/Feature:-Groups.md

 * Owner(s) should be able to remove trouble makers.

-* Likewise, owner(s) should be able to retire the group.
+* Likewise, owner(s) should have a mechanism to retire the group.

 Lesser concerns would be how long group posts exist & are searchable?
-During development of a group mechanism there might be 'beta' constraints on maximum group size, eg.
+During development of a group mechanism there might be 'beta' constraints, on maximum group size, eg.  Export conversations.
+Group image gallery, events calendar, etc.

 As others have mentioned, a group would be a distinct entity or data type, from a pod or seed/user/member.